National Council of Young Israel: 3 West 16th Street

 NCYI, the movement's umbrella, is a not-for-profit service organization, as defined by their 501(c)(3) status.
-The main headquarters, having been located at 3 West 16 street for over half a century, is now located in Paramus, NJ.
+The main headquarters, having been located at 3 West 16 street for over half a century, is now located in Paramus, New Jersey.

 Through 2006, NCYI headquarters was at 3 West 16th Street, a valuable property that it owned.
 Young Israel of Fifth Avenue leased its synagogue in the same building from NCYI.
 When NCYI sought to sell the building in 2002, the synagogue sued for breach of their long-standing arrangement, as the sale would require their eviction.
 The synagogue claimed that they were co-owners of the building.
 Eventually, a deal was made involving two other parties, the building sold, and NCYI moved its small staff to leased office space in lower Manhattan.
 However, the other two parties eventually had a falling-out, leading to the synagogue's eviction.

 The organization had been subject to an investigation by then-New York State Attorney General Eliot Spitzer's Charities Bureau.
 According to The Forward: "New York Attorney General Eliot Spitzer, renowned for his jousts with the titans of corporate America, recently saw his own office tied in knots and thrown into turmoil during a three-year investigation into a small Orthodox synagogue organization."